 Delaware falls in the Working Effectively (W) tier of states when it comes to indicators of Strong Families.
-The state’s ranking in this domain reflects indicators on which it is performing better than the national average, such as the percentages of families in poverty with babies receiving TANF and babies living in crowded housing.
-Delaware is doing worse than the national average on indicators such as the percentage of babies who have had two or more adverse experiences.
-Policy-wise, the state has implemented 2 of 5 policies that promote strong families, such as paid sick and family leave, Temporary Assistance to Needy Families (TANF) options, the Child Tax Credit, and Earned Income Tax Credit.
+The state’s ranking in this domain reflects indicators on which it is performing better than the national average, such as the percentages of babies living in crowded housing, babies who have had one adverse experience, and babies experiencing housing insecurity (moved 3 or more times).
+Delaware is doing worse than the national average on the percentage of babies exiting foster care who are reunified with the parent.

 Strong Families Policy in Delaware

 All Strong Families Indicators for Delaware

 Positive Early Learning Experiences

 How are Delaware’s babies faring in Positive Early Learning Experiences?